Table of Contents

 Phase 5 – Check if it’s the smallest possible thing

-What I’ve learnt is that if I change anything big then it will take me longer to implement it, and it’s more likely that it will have an adverse effect on something else in my funnel.
+What I’ve learned about making business decisions is that if I change anything big then it will take me longer to implement it, and it’s more likely that it will have an adverse effect on something else in my funnel.

 By just changing the smallest possible thing, I’m taking the 80/20 rule to the next level.

-Most results for least effort.
+Most results for the least effort.
 That’s what 80/20 is all about.

 Looking through what I chose I think those things are quite straightforward.
 So I’ve not got anything to cut, but normally I have a few things here to cut back down to size.